m0ru/bak/02a_state_of_the_art.md

 React is a library that only provides the view and view-model of application architectures.
 It provides a mechanism to define custom components/HTML-tags (comparable to directives in Angular 1.X and webcomponents in general) as a means to achieve separation of concerns and code reusability.
 These components are stateful (thus the view-model) and contain their own template code, usually specified in the form of inline-HTML that is processed to calls to the React-libary (more on that below). <!-- see $x / at the bottom of this section for an example of $y, were it written as React-component. // TODO take short directive from won-codebase and translate it to React -->
 For all but the smallest applications -- where the state can be fully contained in the components -- you'll need some extra architecture in addition to React, e.g. to handle the application-state or manage HTTP-requests and websockets.
-Usually the code to do these things are structured using the Flux (see section [-@sec:flux]) or more recently the Redux-architectures (see section [-@sec:redux]).
+Usually the code to do these things are structured using the Flux (see [section @sec:flux]) or more recently the Redux-architectures (see [section @sec:redux]).

 In any way, to get to the bottom of what distinguishes React, one should first start by talking about the big problem of the Document Object Model: When there is a large number of nodes on the screen, manipulating several quickly one after each other can take quite a while, causing the whole interface to noticeably lag as every changed node causes a reflow of the layout and rerendering of the interface.
 React is the first of a row of libraries to use a light-weight copy of the DOM (called "Virtual DOM".
 The idea is to only directly manipulate the VDOM and then apply the differential / cumulative change-set to the actual DOM in one go.
 This means a performance gain where multiple operations are applied to the same node or multiple nodes at the same time as React makes sure that the slow reflow and rerendering only happens once.
 From a development perspective, this diff'ing-process means, that there is no need to manage DOM state changes and intermediate states; the template code in the components can be written as if they were rendered completely new every cycle, i.e. only a direct